 I've been diagnosed with early-stage breast cancer.
 I've heard that a gene expression profiling test might help in planning my treatment.
 What is it?

-If all of the standard factors that doctors look at to predict the chance of the cancer returning are already very small, then this test is probably not necessary.
+If all of the standard factors that doctors use to predict the chance of your cancer returning show that your risk is very small, then gene expression profiling tests probably aren't necessary.
 Nor are these tests very helpful if you have an aggressive cancer in which there is clearly benefit from using chemotherapy.
-For people who fall between these two categories, a decision needs to be made whether to use chemotherapy, and these tests can be particularly helpful.
+For cancers that fall between these two categories, a decision needs to be made about whether to use chemotherapy, and gene expression profiling can be particularly helpful.

 See more Expert Answers

 - Foukakis T, et al. Prognostic and predictive factors in early, nonmetastatic breast cancer. https://www.uptodate.com/contents/search.
 Accessed June 7, 2018.

 - Krop I, et al. Use of biomarkers to guide decisions on adjuvant systemic therapy for women with early-stage invasive breast cancer: American Society of Clinical Oncology clinical practice guidelines focused update.
 Journal of Clinical Oncology.
 2018;35:2838.

 - Sparano JA, et al. Adjuvant chemotherapy guided by a 21-gene expression assay in breast cancer.
 The New England Journal of Medicine.
 In press.
 Accessed June 7, 2018.